J-Jullaphong/ku-polls/README.md

-## KU Polls: Online Survey Questions
+## KU Polls: Online Survey Questions Web Application

-An application to conduct online polls and surveys based on the [Django Tutorial project][django-tutorial], with additional features.
+The web application for online survey questions, wrote with Python and [Django](https://www.djangoproject.com/) web framework.
+It is based on [Django Tutorial](https://docs.djangoproject.com/en/4.1/intro/tutorial01/).

 This app was created as part of the [Individual Software Process]( https://cpske.github.io/ISP) course at Kasetsart University.